-Founded in West Philadelphia by Benjamin Franklin as a private research university in 1740, the University of Pennsylvania (commonly referred to as Penn) considers itself to be the fourth-oldest institute of higher education in the United States, a claim that is contested by both Princeton and Columbia.
+Founded in West Philadelphia by Benjamin Franklin as a private research university in 1740, the University of Pennsylvania (commonly referred to as Penn) considers itself the fourth-oldest institute of higher education in the United States, claiming that both Princeton and Columbia contests.

-With over 21,000 students enrolled, the University of Pennsylvania has been one of the most sought-after institutes since its inception.
-It has 11 schools offering a wide range of graduate and undergraduate programs from all streams like law, business, medicine, arts and sciences.
+The University of Pennsylvania, since its inception, has been one of the most sought-after institutes.
+It has 11 schools offering a wide range of graduate and undergraduate programs.
+It includes streams like law, business, medicine, arts and sciences.

-The average cost of attendance, according to the official website of the university is $74,315, which covers tuition, lodging and boarding.
-As is the case with most Ivy League universities, Penn offers significant need-based financial aid, which came out to be an average of $49,401 last year.
+According to the university’s official website, the average cost of attendance is $74,315, covering tuition, lodging, and boarding.
+Similarly to most Ivy League universities, Penn offers significant need-based financial aid, which came out to be an average of $49,401.

-Although Penn has only one US President to show for as compared to the other three Ivy League Colleges mentioned, it does have the unique distinction of having 8 signers of the United States Declaration of Independence.
+Although Penn has only one US President to show for compared to the other Ivy League Colleges, it does have the unique distinction of having eight signers of the United States Declaration of Independence.

-In addition, the University has produced 14 heads of states and 3 United States Supreme Court Justices while also being affiliated with 35 Nobel laureates.
+In addition, the university has produced 14 heads of state and 3 United States Supreme Court Justices and 35 Nobel laureates.